 More users than ever are using social media to figure out which products to buy, and no social channel is better primed for product discovery than Pinterest.
 The visual pin-based channel is the perfect place for all of your content to live, and with the addition of Idea Pins, your ability to tell your brand story using text, images, and video has never been more customizable.
 The time is now to start investing in your Pinterest strategy.

-Proudly described as a visual discovery engine, pinners thrive on the alchemy of searching and being served actionable and engaging content on Pinterest—and brands are here for it.
-We know by now that pinners, no matter which stage of the buying cycle they are in, are in a purchasing mindset.
-Unlike other channels, Pinterest is about your self, not your selfie.
-Pinners share their most intimate creative thoughts, which is no surprise considering two thirds of users described Pinterest as a place to find products, services, and ideas that they trust.
+Proudly described as a visual discovery engine, pinners thrive on the alchemy of searching and being served actionable and engaging content on Pinterest—and brands have made their stake on the channel.
+Pinners, no matter which stage of the buying cycle they are in, are in a purchasing mindset.
+Unlike other channels, Pinterest is about yourself, not your selfie.
+Pinterest users share their most intimate creative thoughts, which is no surprise, considering two thirds of users describe Pinterest as a place to find products, services, and ideas that they trust.

 Savvy brands are making the most of the opportunity to connect with their purchase focused buyers through multiple touchpoints.
 How?
 If you caught our three-part series on how to grow your organic Pinterest strategy, you know that brands need to approach it with a completely different lens than Instagram.
 Content best practices, optimal times to post, and audience behavior are each a whole different ball game.

 Pinterest analytics are various metrics that come together to explain your overall brand presence and success on the platform.
 Each of these individual Pinterest metrics help explain what is performing well, and why, as well as vice versa, what isn’t performing well.